 This topic describes how to use the HASH function.

-the values of the database shard key are divided by the number of database shards
+shards and table shards, divide the value of the database shard key by the number

-the strings are first converted into hash values and then used for route calculation.
+is first converted into a hash value and then used for route calculation.
+For example,

 create table test_hash_tb ( id int, name varchar(30) DEFAULT NULL, create_time datetime DEFAULT NULL, primary key(id) ) ENGINE=InnoDB DEFAULT CHARSET=utf8 dbpartition by HASH(ID);